zoriya/blog/content/blogs/transcoder/index.md

 ![i frame graph]

 Great so just put a keyframe every time we create a segment, no?
 Well yes and no. It would be easy to do so when we transcode, there is a ffmpeg option for that: `-force_keyframe 2` will force a keyframe every 2 seconds.
-But what about times when we simply copy the video stream?
+But what about times when we preserve the original video stream (copy it)?

 It's important to allow playback of the original video stream without re-encoding it since it offers the best video quality.
 It is also way faster to process on the server.
 With this enabled even playing on a raspberry pi is doable.